Skip to main content

-Home/Advanced Topics/Interoperability Standards (iCGM) and System Integration
+Home/Advanced Topics/iCGM Interoperability and System Integration

 Back to Advanced Topics

-Interoperability Standards (iCGM) and System Integration
+iCGM Interoperability and System Integration

 FDA interoperability standards enable CGMs and insulin pumps from different manufacturers to work together safely.